telefonicaid/fiware-livedemoapp/README.md

       in the CEP singleton entity)
     * 04a_registerTechnicians.sh and 04b_setTechnicians.sh, register and set technicians information.
 The second script requires four arguments: the phone numbers to use for the technicians.
-    * 05_vansInit.sh, register the four van entities
+    * 05_vansInit.sh, create the four van entities.
+It can be also used to reset vans to their initial positions
     * 06_subscribeNgsi2Cosmos.sh, subscribe the ngsi2cosmos callback for notifications
     * 07_subscribeFederatedCB-sensors.sh, subscribe a federated CB (orion2 in the file) to sensor notifications
     * 08_subscribeFederatedCB-vans.sh, subscribe a federated CB (orion2 in the file) to van notifications